pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/Testing.md

 This only happens when running tests in a _application target_, that is, a target that is specifically used to launch the application for a simulator or device.
-This does not happen when running tests for frameworks or SPM libraries, which is yet another good reason to modularize your code base.
+This does not happen when running tests for frameworks or SwiftPM libraries, which is yet another good reason to modularize your code base.

 However, if you aren't in a position to modularize your code base right now, there is a quick